jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ### Monitoring a Kafka topic

-The *kafka-console-consumer.sh* utility allows one to manually monitor a given topic and see messages as they are published to Kafka by Jalapeno's GoBMP collector.
+The *kafka-console-consumer.sh* utility allows one to manually monitor a given topic and see messages as they are published to Kafka by the GoBMP collector.
 This gives us a nice troubleshooting tool for scenarios where a router may be sending data to the collector, but the data is not seen in the DB.

-In the next set of steps we'll run the CLI to monitor a Kafka topic and watch for data from the GoBMP collector.
-GoBMP's topics are fairly quiet unless BGP updates are happening.
-So, once we have our monitoring session up we'll clear bgp-ls on the RR, which should result in a flood of data onto the topic.
+In the next set of steps we'll run the CLI to monitor a Kafka topic and watch for data from GoBMP.
+GoBMP's topics are fairly quiet unless BGP updates are happening, so once we have our monitoring session up we'll clear BGP-LS on the RR, which should result in a flood of data onto the topic.

 In this exercise we are going to stitch together several elements that we have worked on through out this lab.
 Each router in the lab was configured with a SRv6 locator SID that is unique.
 We will use the tools to examine how that is communicated through the network and into Jalapeno